asdf-vm/asdf/SECURITY.md

 * @Stratus3D via email: see https://stratus3d.com/contact/ for email.
 PGP is not setup for this email address.
 * @danhper via email: see https://daniel.perez.sh/ for email and PGP key
+* @jthegedus via email: see https://github.com/jthegedus for email.
+PGP is not setup for this email address.
 * TODO: Add secure contact methods of others on the core team.